radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/reports/index.md

 ### Stylesheets

 It is possible to use CSS stylesheets in order to standardize the presentation of data in the various reports.
-Brainwave Identity GRC includes a stylesheet for this purpose.
+Identity Analytics includes a stylesheet for this purpose.
 This stylesheet is available at the following location in your project: 'reports/style/default/brainwave - blue.css'.
 This stylesheet is referenced by the report libraries and is applied automatically when you create a new report via the wizard.
-We invite you to refer to the 'Formatting Report Content' chapter of the reference documentation, 'BIRT Report Developer Guide' in Brainwave Analytics if you want more information about the use of CSS in reports.
+We invite you to refer to the 'Formatting Report Content' chapter of the reference documentation, 'BIRT Report Developer Guide' in Identity Analytics if you want more information about the use of CSS in reports.

 ## Sorting and Grouping in Tables